Reloadly/reloadly-sdk-java/java-sdk-giftcard/usage/GIFTCARD-PRODUCTS-OPERATIONS.md

 # Giftcard Products Operations

 Reloadly supports over 13,000 gift card products spanning multiple brands in multiple countries.
-The Products Operations allow you to get information about these products
+The Products Operations allow you to get information about these products.

 ## Products - List